orend/register/register.md

   end
 end
 ```
-We created a plain ruby object, ```AddsUserToList```, which contains the business logic from before.
+We created a plain ruby object, ```AddsUserToList```, which contains the business logic from before (with ```tap``` to make things a little nicer).
 In the controller we call this object and not ```User``` directly.
 This is an improvement, but testing this service object would require us to somehow stub ```User#find_or_create_by``` to avoid hitting the database, and probably also stub out ```NotifiesUser#run``` in order to avoid sending a real notification out.
-Anyway, hard coding the name of the class of your collaborator is a really bad idea since it couples your class with your collaborators forever.
+In any case, hard-coding the name of the class of your collaborator is a really bad idea since it couples your class with your collaborators forever.

-The most straight forward way to decouple these classes is to inject the dependencies of ```AddsUserToList```:
+The most straight forward way to decouple the object from its collabortors is to inject the dependencies of ```AddsUserToList```:

 Injecting Dependencies
 --------------